 But what about my husband and I?
 My research has shown me that organic products are not just important for babies, but for everyone.
 I now try to buy organic products where I can, not just for my baby's health, but for my whole family's health, because if we don't know what these chemicals are doing to us, I don't want to take that risk.

-Amy has teamed an organic cotton scarf from slow fashion pioneer Alabama Chanin with ethically produced NAJA tights, black vegan LaBante Windsor tote, fair trade organic cotton Etiko sneakers and a fair trade organic cotton function piece from New Zealand label Kowtow.
+Amy has teamed an organic cotton Wrap Scarf from slow fashion pioneer Alabama Chanin with ethically produced Black Printed Flowers Serena Compression Tights, black vegan LaBante Black Windsor Tote, fair trade organic cotton Etiko Black + White Low-cut Sneakers and a fair trade organic cotton function piece from New Zealand label Kowtow.

 Synthetic clothing can take between 20 and 200 years to break down, while also releasing toxic chemicals into the air.
 By purchasing natural materials, like organic cotton, we can help to reduce both waste and pollution.
 Just think, if every person purchased one natural product a year instead of a synthetic one, there would be significantly less landfill and waste!